nradulovic/nk-event-driven-system/README.md

 The Neon Kit uses configuration files which can be used to tailor the implementation to application needs.

-In addition, the Neon Kit components implements a number of hooks which can alter or augment the behavior of the component, by allowing application to intercept function calls between software components.
+In addition, the Neon Kit modules implements a number of hooks which can alter or augment the behavior of the module, by allowing application to intercept function calls between software modules.

 ## Portable

-During the design stage of the component a special attention was given to achieve high portability.
+During the design stage of the module a special attention was given to achieve high portability.
 Some data structures and algorithms are tailored to exploit new hardware features.

 ## Static object allocation